shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_rhos.png" />
 </div>

 Last but not least, a higher transaction fee rate undoubtedly works in liquidity providers' favor.
 All else equal, the higher the fee, the higher the return.
 Sharpe ratio also improves as the increase in expected return outpaces the increase in volatility.
+In the extreme case, a correlation of 1 will result in very little price movement in relative terms, to the point where the return dynamics of liquidity provider behave very close to that of a buy and hold.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_fees.png" />